hizmailovich/js-notes/README.md

     **Answer:** The package manager in the Node.js ecosystem is NPM (Node Package Manager).
 It is a command-line tool and a vast repository of reusable code modules and libraries.
 NPM allows developers to easily manage dependencies and integrate third-party functionality into their Node.js applications.
 3. What is versioning in software development?
 Describe the MAJOR, MINOR, and PATCH versioning system commonly used in package management.

-    **Answer:** The Node Package Manager (npm) ecosystem uses Semantic Versioning as the standard for version numbers.
-The NPM ecosystem uses Semantic Versioning (SemVer) which follows the convention of MAJOR.MINOR.PATCH.
+    **Answer:** The Node Package Manager (npm) ecosystem uses Semantic Versioning as the standard for version numbers which follows the convention of MAJOR.MINOR.PATCH.
 This is to differentiate between versions that introduce major breaking changes, minor backwards-compatible changes, and patch changes for small fixes.
 4. How do you use modules in JavaScript?
 How can you write your own module?
 Provide an overview of the module system in Node.js.

     **Answer:** Module in Node.js is a simple or complex functionality organized in single or multiple JavaScript files which can be reused throughout the Node.js application.
 Built-in Modules, Local modules, Third-party modules.
 Node.js has two module systems: CommonJS (`require()`, and variables and functions export from a CommonJS module with `module.exports`) modules and ECMAScript (`import` and `export` statements) modules.
 Authors can tell Node.js to use the ECMAScript modules loader via the .mjs file extension, the package.json "type" field.
 ES modules are the standard for JavaScript, while CommonJS is the default in Node.js